Fourth International Motor Impairment Conference

-We hope that these new international meetings will provide a helpful forum to cover this critical area.
+We hope that these international meetings will provide a helpful forum to cover this critical area.
 Motor Impairment cuts across many diseases and conditions including stroke, multiple sclerosis, cerebral palsy, spinal injury and healthy ageing.

 The goal of these meetings is to better understand the pathophysiology of Motor Impairment, to implement interventions, and to drive enhanced clinical practice.
 Much is still unknown about fundamental mechanisms of Motor Impairment, and about its prevention and treatment.